Skip to main content

 The Goldwater Fellowship is the most prestigious undergraduate scholarship in STEM in America.

-• The application includes a research statement and several short questions regarding your interest and experiences.
+• The application includes a research statement and several short questions regarding your interests and experiences.

 • The scholarship covers undergraduate eligible expenses for tuition, fees, books, and room and board up to $7,500 per academic year for up to 2 years.